getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 [{% asset integration-platform-index/permissions.png alt="Form that allows developer to set what permissions they'll need from their user." %}]({% asset integration-platform-index/permissions.png @path %})

+### Using Auth Tokens

+Auth Tokens are passed using an auth header, and are used to authenticate as a user account with the API.
+The [Public Integration](#public-integrations) requires an OAuth flow for tokens.
+The [Internal Integration](#internal-integrations) automatically generates tokens after installation.
+For more information, see the [full documentation on Authentication]({%- link _documentation/api/auth.md -%}).

 ### Integration Webhooks
-Webhooks allows your service to get requests about specific resources, depending on your selection.
+Webhooks allow your service to get requests about specific resources, depending on your selection.
 For more information, see the [full documentation on Webhooks]({%- link _documentation/workflow/integrations/integration-platform/webhooks.md -%}).

 ## Public Integrations